Sane warned of 'different pressure' at Bayern

+Leroy Sane has been warned to expect a "different pressure" at Bayern Munich by Mehmet Scholl.

-Winger Sane has returned to Germany ahead of the 2020-2021 season, joining Bayern from Manchester City in a deal that could reportedly rise to £54.8 million ($100 million).
+Winger Sane has returned to Germany ahead of the 2020-21 season, joining Bayern from Manchester City in a deal that could reportedly rise to £54.8million.

-The Germany international won two Premier League titles, a pair of Carabao Cups and the FA Cup while at Pep Guardiola's City, but has moved to a Bayern side coming off a treble-winning season.
+Though the Germany international won two Premier League titles, a pair of EFL Cups and the FA Cup while at Pep Guardiola's City, he has moved to a Bayern side coming off a treble-winning season.

 Scholl, who made 469 appearances for Bayern between 1992 and 2007, feels Sane, 24, needs to be aware of the expectations in his new environment.